gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 #### Deconstruction

-`Gapotchenko.FX.Collections` module provides a function for automatic `KeyValuePair<TKey, TValue>` deconstruction, so you can write this:
+`Gapotchenko.FX.Collections` module comes with a function for `KeyValuePair<TKey, TValue>` deconstruction, so you can write this:

 ``` csharp
 using Gapotchenko.FX.Collections.Generic;